 The world-renowned Author, Collector and Dealer of Native American Art, Martha Struever, invited Gregory to be the only Spanish Market Artist during her 2011 Summer Native American Artist Tour.

 In 2017 the Albuquerque Museum purchased the necklace “Empress Isabel” for permanent collection and included it in their exhibit “Jewelry From New Mexico” which will tour museums throughout the world from 2018 – 2023.

 In 2021 New Mexico Magazine named Gregory as one of 12 Makers New Mexico.
 Recognition given to artists that inspire and are inspired by New Mexico.

 Gregory’s work is regularly featured in Robert Redford’s Sundance Catalog’s Heritage Collection.
 Numerous articles have featured Gregory and his work including Metalsmith Magazine, Trend and Native Arts to name a few.

-Gregory’s Spanish ancestors arrived in Santa Fe around 1624 and he still calls it home with the love of his life and inspiration, Debra, and their two rescue cats, Benicio del Gato (Lil Buddy) and Wally and two rescue pup's named Isobel and Theodore aka Teddy (Ted) aka (NO).
+Gregory’s Spanish ancestors arrived in Santa Fe around 1624 and he still calls it home with the love of his life and inspiration, Debra, and their two rescue cats, Benicio del Gato (Lil Buddy) and Wally and two rescue pup's named Steve and Theodore aka Teddy (Ted) aka (NO).